scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 ----

 Dask is a distributed computation framework for Python.
-It integrates nicely with Python, and especially with NumPy :cite:`vanderwalt2011` and Pandas :cite:`mckinney2012`.
+It integrates nicely with Python, and especially with NumPy, Pandas and the PyData stack.
 It provides easy methods to easily scale Python data analysis, either "up" to "more data" or "out" to "more machines".
+Dask works equally well on a laptop or a large cluster and presents the same interface.

-Dask is a declarative distributed computation framework that works with many distributed schedulers including SLURM, Spark and SGE.
-The data analyst describes the distributed computation to perform, and Dask communicates with the distributed scheduler to determine what communication and computation to perform to compute the desired result.
+Dask is a declarative distributed computation framework that works with many distributed schedulers.
+It has it's own, Dask Distributed, and also worked with SLURM, Spark and SGE to name a few.
+The programmer describes the distributed computation to perform, and Dask determines and communicates with the distributed scheduler which communication and computation operations to perform.

-Dask provides a host of convenient diagnostics, including a dashboard that reports diagnostic information on memory and CPU usage, a timeline of running tasks and profiling information.
+Dask also provides a host of convenient diagnostics, including a dashboard that reports diagnostic information on memory and CPU usage, a timeline of running tasks and profiling information.